gateio/gateapi-csharp/docs/RebateApi.md

             config.SetGateApiV4KeyPair("YOUR_API_KEY", "YOUR_API_SECRET");

             var apiInstance = new RebateApi(config);
-            var currencyPair = "BTC_USDT";  // string | Specify the currency pair, if not specified, return all currency pairs (optional) var userId = 10003;  // long? | User ID.
-If not specified, all user records will be returned (optional) var from = 1602120000;  // long? | Time range beginning, default to 7 days before current time (optional) var to = 1602123600;  // long? | Time range ending, default to current time (optional) var limit = 100;  // int? | Maximum number of records to be returned in a single list (optional)  (default to 100) var offset = 0;  // int? | List offset, starting from 0 (optional)  (default to 0)
+            var currencyPair = "BTC_USDT";  // string | Specify the currency pair, if not specified, return all currency pairs. (optional) var userId = 10003;  // long? | User ID.
+If not specified, all user records will be returned. (optional) var from = 1602120000;  // long? | Time range beginning, default to 7 days before current time. (optional) var to = 1602123600;  // long? | Time range ending, default to current time. (optional) var limit = 100;  // int? | Maximum number of records to be returned in a single list. (optional)  (default to 100) var offset = 0;  // int? | List offset, starting from 0. (optional)  (default to 0)

             try
             {
-                // Partner obtains transaction records of recommended users PartnerTransactionHistory result = apiInstance.PartnerTransactionHistory(currencyPair, userId, from, to, limit, offset);
+                // Partner obtains transaction records of recommended users.
+                PartnerTransactionHistory result = apiInstance.PartnerTransactionHistory(currencyPair, userId, from, to, limit, offset);
                 Debug.WriteLine(result);
             }